 Garry A. Nicholson has served as Chairperson of our Board of Directors since June 2019 and has served as a member of our Board of Directors since September 2018.
 Mr. Nicholson has more than 30 years of pharmaceutical and biotech oncology experience.
 From August 2015 to November 2016, he served as President and Chief Executive Officer of XTuit Pharmaceuticals, where he also was a member of the board of directors.
 Beginning in May 2008, he led the global oncology franchise at Pfizer until his departure in May 2015 as President, Pfizer Oncology.
 His responsibilities included global commercialization and sales, clinical development and regulatory strategy, and business development.
 Under his leadership, the company developed and launched Ibrance® (palbociclib), the first cyclindependent kinase ("CDK") 4/6 inhibitor approved in the U.S. and Europe.
 During his tenure at Pfizer, Mr. Nicholson served on the board of directors of the Pfizer Foundation and was a member of the company's Portfolio, Strategy and Investment Committee, which set corporate research and development priorities and investment strategy.
 Earlier in his career, Mr. Nicholson held various leadership positions in the oncology division of Eli Lilly and Company.
 In addition, he has served as an advisor to AMPATH, a consortium of North American universities and health centers, Moi University, Moi Teaching and Referral Hospital, and the Government of Kenya, which helps build sustainable healthcare systems in developing nations.
 Mr. Nicholson began his career in healthcare as a staff pharmacist at Emory University.
-He currently serves on the board of directors of Turning Point Therapeutics, Inc., a publicly traded clinical stage precision oncology company, NextCure, Inc., a publicly traded clinical stage biopharmaceutical company, and Tmunity Therapeutics Inc., a privately held biotechnology company.
-Mr. Nicholson previously served as a member of the board of directors of Five Prime Therapeutics, Inc., a publicly traded clinical stage pharmaceutical company, TESARO, Inc., a publicly traded oncology-focused biopharmaceutical company, SQZ Biotechnologies, Inc., a privately held biotechnology company and Personal Genome Diagnostics Inc., a privately held cancer genomics company.
+He currently serves on the board of directors of NextCure, Inc., a publicly traded clinical stage biopharmaceutical company, and as chair of the board of directors at Day One Biopharmaceuticals, Inc., a publicly traded clinical stage biopharmaceutical company, and Abdera Therapeutics Inc., a privately held biopharmaceutical company.
+Mr. Nicholson previously served as a member of the board of directors of Turning Point Therapeutics, Inc., a publicly traded clinical stage precision oncology company, Five Prime Therapeutics, Inc., a publicly traded clinical stage pharmaceutical company, TESARO, Inc., a publicly traded oncology-focused biopharmaceutical company, Tmunity Therapeutics Inc., a privately held biotechnology company, SQZ Biotechnologies, Inc., a privately held biotechnology company and Personal Genome Diagnostics Inc., a privately held cancer genomics company.
 Mr. Nicholson holds an M.B.A. from the University of South Carolina and earned his B.S. in Pharmacy at the University of North Carolina at Chapel Hill.
 We believe Mr. Nicholson is qualified to serve as a member of our Board of Directors based on his experience in the life sciences, biotechnology and pharmaceutical industries and his knowledge of strategic and operational leadership priorities and corporate development matters.